MadeByIbukunoluwa/kotlin-Fundamentals/kotlin-notes.md

         val result = 2 + 2
         println(result)
     }
-    // Nothing is a type that is helpful for decalring that a function not only doesn't return anything but also never completes
+    // Nothing is a type that is helpful for declaring that a function not only doesn't return anything but also never completes

+## dont confuse the terms "parameter" and "argument".
+A function declares its parameters in its parameter list.
+When you call a function you provide values as arguments for the functions parameters

+## functions

+### The land of no return

+ There are some functions that are designed to never evr return , this may sound odd, but an exmale can be a function designed to crash an application , for what reason you might ask? well ,consider a situation where an application is about to work with corrupt data , it is better to crash the aplication tahn to let it continue in a dangerous and unknown state

+ Another example of a non returning function is one which handles an event loop , it services requests frm the user , then passes these events to the application code , and that causes the information to be displayed on the screen.
+ The loop then cycles back and services the next event

+ Kotlin has a way of telling the compiler a function should never return - this is by setting the return type to Nothing

+This can be a simple implementation of it -

+fun infiniteLoop(): Nothing {
+    while(true) {

+    }
+}